Jui1337/File-Encryption-Utility-using-CBC/README.md

 # File-Encryption-Utility-using-CBC
-This project utilizes the PBKDF2 (Password-Based Key Derivation Function 2) for key derivation and supports both encryption and decryption functionalities.
+This project utilizes the PBKDF2 (Password-Based Key Derivation Function 2) for key derivation and is compatible with various cipher suites, including combinations such as tripleDES with sha256, aes128 with sha256, and aes256 with sha512.
+The system supports both encryption and decryption functionalities, employing HMAC for securing the Initialization Vector (IV) and ciphertext.
+Developed entirely in Python, the utility offers a straightforward user interface using Tkinter for enhanced user interaction.